 - In the For Emails To section, select the Internal Addresses option.

 - Complete the Policy Validity section.
-Do not check the Policy Override option for this Policy.
+Do not check the Policy Override option for this policy.
 For more information, view the full article on Policy Validity.

-- Select the Save and Exit button.
+- Click Save and Exit.